vshaliii/Authorisation-Bypass/README.md

 - Use GET, POST, PUT, DELETE, PATCH, HEAD
 - Identify if any method exposes unintended behaviour

+## Impact of Authorizato=ion Bypass
+1. Unauthorized Access to Sensitive Data
+2. Attackers may elevate their privileges by accessing admin-only features or impersonating higher-privileged users, allowing:
+  a.
+Access to admin panels
+  b.
+Modification or deletion of data
+  c.
+Creation of new users or roles
+3. Indirect and direct financial losses due to:
+  a.
+Fraudulent transactions
+  b.
+Loss of proprietary data
+  c.
+Regulatory fines and penalties

 ## How to Prevent Authorization Bypass

 1. Enforce authorization on **every API and endpoint**